whtsao/Potential-Flow-Problem/README.md

-# PotentialFlowProblem
+# Proteus Potential flow API
-Building potential flow modules for Proteus
+The PotentialFlowProblem API contains solver for Laplace equation and time-integration method in MEL and ALE approaches.